claudiocp/ohmydebn/README.md

 # Web browser

-To start a web browser, you can open it from the traditional program menu or just press Super + B. This launches [Chromium](https://www.chromium.org/Home/) with the uBlock Origin Lite content blocker already installed for you.
+To start a web browser, you can open it from the traditional program menu, from the Rofi application launcher, or just press Super + B. This launches [Chromium](https://www.chromium.org/Home/) with the uBlock Origin Lite content blocker already installed for you.

 ![OhMyDebn chromium web browser with uBlock Origin Lite content blocker](images/ohmydebn-chromium-ublock.png)